tkareine/tkareine.org/_posts/2021-12-24-suppressing-duplicate-requests-in-web-services.md

 1. Between the browser and the API gateway: call the public Staff API to create an employee

-2. Between the API gateway and Staff service: forward the call to the microservice
+2. Between the API gateway and the Staff service: forward the call to the microservice

-3. Between Staff service and Users service: call the Users API to create a new user entity to associate with the employee
+3. Between the Staff service and the Users service: call the Users API to create a new user entity to associate with the employee

-4. Between Users service and the IdP service: call the User management API to create the user entity to the IdP in order to allow the employee to login, and provide user identifier mapping between systems
+4. Between the Users service and the IdP service: call the User management API to create the user entity to the IdP in order to allow the employee to login, and provide user identifier mapping between systems

 Another technology in general use is database transactions, especially for SQL databases which usually come with the [ACID][acid] properties.
-A connection from the app server to the database sits on top of TCP usually, and the database server guarantees that if the transaction commits successfully, the app's modifications to the data leave the database in a consistent state.
+A connection from the application server to the database sits on top of TCP usually, and the database server guarantees that if the transaction commits successfully, the app's modifications to the data leave the database in a consistent state.
 It's another safeguard against data corruption, but again between two components only.
 The creation of a new